 Depression is the most common mental health problem in people who have multiple sclerosis (MS).
 It may result from having a chronic disease or may be a side effect of certain MS medicines, such as interferon beta.
 Depression may be treated with:

 There are other antidepressant medicines in addition to those listed above.
 Your doctor can help identify ones that are best for your situation, based on your symptoms, other medicines you are taking, and other health problems you may have.

-FDA advisory.
 The U.S. Food and Drug Administration (FDA) has issued an advisory on antidepressant medicines and the risk of suicide.
-The FDA does not recommend that people stop using these medicines.
-Instead, a person taking antidepressants should be watched for warning signs of suicide.
-This is especially important at the beginning of treatment or when the doses are changed.
+Talk to your doctor about these possible side effects and the warning signs of suicide.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine

 Anne C. Poinier, MD - Internal Medicine

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.